 David is a retired civil servant who specialised in IT and digital media, particularly in national museums.
 He was treated for two years for rectal cancer starting in 2012, and received treatment for consequences of pelvic radiotherapy for some years afterwards.
 David has subsequently returned to competitive masters rowing.
 He plays drums in a blues/soul band, is a keen cruising sailor, and also coaches disabled sailing and rowing.
-He became a Trustee in 2015 and took over the Treasurer’s role in December 2017.
+He took over the Treasurer’s role in December 2017.

 Dr Lesley Smith, BSc, PhD